Regional variations of barbecue: South Africa

 Fish and rock lobster, commonly called crayfish, are also popular in coastal areas, particularly on the west and southwest coasts, and prawns are also braaied.

-Bring-and-Braai is a braai that guests bring food (usually including meat) and drinks to (in other braais, the host usually organises the meat and guests contribute side dishes and drinks).
+"Bring-and-braai" is a braai to which guests bring food (usually including meat) and drinks (in other braais, the host usually organises the meat and guests contribute side dishes and drinks).

 The other main part of the meal in some regions of the country is pap (/ˈpʌp/).
 Pap is made from finely ground corn/maize and may be eaten with a tomato and onion sauce, a monkey gland sauce, or a more spicy chakalaka at a braai.

-Sometimes this activity is also known as a tjop en dop (dop being Afrikaans slang for an alcoholic drink, literally meaning "cap" or "bottle top", and tjop being the informal Afrikaans term for lamb chop) when significant amounts of alcohol are involved.
+Sometimes this activity is also known as a dop en tjop (dop being Afrikaans slang for an alcoholic drink, literally meaning "cap" or "bottle top", and tjop being the informal Afrikaans term for lamb chop) when significant amounts of alcohol are involved.

 A braai is a social occasion that has specific traditions and social norms.
 The meal is subsequently eaten outside by the braai stand, since these gatherings are normally hosted during the long summer months.

-What often makes a braai different from barbecue in that it is the "go-to" social event for many South Africans, from Christmas Day, to graduation parties, to birthdays and every day get togethers, used as a means to celebrate.
-Other cultures may reserve a barbecue as a special event in its own right.
-Such events may be catered, and when catered are often spit braais (spit rotisseries).

 General Motors South Africa used the term braai in the 1970s in its localized jingle "Braaivleis, rugby, sunny skies, and Chevrolet" to advertise their cars in South Africa—equivalent to the slogan "baseball, hot dogs, apple pie, and Chevrolet" in the US and, to a lesser extent, "football, meat pies, kangaroos & Holden Cars" used in Australia.

 Shisa nyama

-Shisa nyama also spelled chisa nyama or chesa nyama, is a term used in many townships to describe a barbecue or braai where friends or families come together to grill meat in an open fire (usually near a butchery).
-The site is usually provided by the butcher owner and only people who buy meat from the butcher are allowed to use the facility.
+Shisa nyama, also spelled chisa nyama or chesa nyama, is a term used in many townships to describe a barbecue or braai where friends or families come together to grill meat in an open fire (usually near a butchery).
+The site is usually provided by the butcher owner, and only people who buy meat from the butcher are allowed to use the facility.
 Shisa nyama is a Zulu phrase and, literally, means to "burn meat".